Julian Asquith, 2nd Earl of Oxford and Asquith: Marriage and children

-Lord Oxford inherited the estate of Mells Manor from his mother Katharine Asquith, the younger daughter of Lady Frances (née Graham) and Sir John Horner, of Mells.
+Lord Oxford inherited the estate of Mells Manor from his mother Katharine Asquith, the younger daughter of Frances Jane (née Graham) and Sir John Francis Fortescue Horner.

 The Countess of Oxford and Asquith died in 1998.
 The Earl died, aged 94, on 16 January 2011.
 He was succeeded in his peerage titles, which he had held for over 80 years, by his elder son, Raymond (b.
 1952), a former British diplomat and elected hereditary member of the House of Lords.